 Cyberwar, law of war, law of armed conflict, international humanitarian law, jus ad bellum, jus in bello, cybersecurity, digital warfare, cyberattack, Geneva Convention, Independent Group of Experts (IGE), Unrestricted Warfare, attribution, air gaps, kill switches, critical infrastructure

-Yoo, Christopher S., "Cyber Espionage or Cyberwar?: International Law, Domestic Law, and Self-Protective Measures" (2015).
-Faculty Scholarship at Penn Law.
+Yoo, Christopher S., "Cyber Espionage or Cyber War?: International Law, Domestic Law, and Self-Protective Measures" (2015).
+All Faculty Scholarship.
 1540.

 Communications Law Commons, Communication Technology and New Media Commons, Computer and Systems Architecture Commons, Computer Law Commons, Defense and Security Studies Commons, International Relations Commons, Internet Law Commons, Military, War, and Peace Commons, National Security Law Commons, Policy Design, Analysis, and Evaluation Commons, Public Law and Legal Theory Commons, Science and Technology Law Commons, Science and Technology Studies Commons, Systems and Communications Commons